jhpyle/docassemble/_docs/fields.md

 ## <a name="note"></a>`note`

-The value of `note` is [Markdown] text that will appear on the screen;
+The value of `note` is [Markdown] text that will appear on the screen.
-useful for providing guidance to the user on how to enter information.
+This is useful for providing guidance to the user on how to enter information.

+If the `note` is by itself as its own "field" in the list of `fields`, the text appears along with the other fields:

 {% include side-by-side.html demo="note" %}

+However, if the `note` is used as a modifier for a field, the note will appear to the right of field on wide screens.
+On small screens, the note will appear after the field:

+{% include side-by-side.html demo="side-note" %}

+On wide screens, the location of each `note`s is based on the location of the field itself.
+This means that if you have `note`s on two adjacent fields, and one of the `note`s is lengthy, the `note`s could overlap on the screen.
+Therefore, make sure to keep your notes short.

 ## <a name="html"></a>`html`